Jphindev/Notes-de-cours/GITHUB-ACTIONS.md

       # If you don't specify an output file, it will automatically add as a job summary.
       # If you specify an output file, you have to create your own step of adding it to the job summary.
       # I am intentionally doing that to show job summaries.
-      - name: Create test summary
+      - name: Create markdown test summary from the xml report
         uses: test-summary/action@v2.4 #https://github.com/marketplace/actions/testforest-dashboard
         with:
           paths: ${{ github.workspace }}/results/*.xml